inca/cx-site/src/main/webapp/pages/orm.md

     co.criteria.addOrder(co.name).addOrder(co.code).list

-Also you can add one or more [associated](#association) [relations](#relation) to the query plan using the `join` method so that you can specify constraints upon them:
+Also you can add one or more [associated](#association) [relations](#relation) to the query plan using the `addJoin` method so that you can specify constraints upon them:

     lang:scala
     val co = Country AS "co"
     val ci = City AS "ci"
-    co.criteria.join(ci).add(ci.name LIKE "Lausanne").list
+    co.criteria.addJoin(ci).add(ci.name LIKE "Lausanne").list

 [Automatic joins](#joins-auto) are used to update query plan properly.
 There is no limitation on quantity or depth of joined relations.
 However, some database vendors have limitations on maximum